-Thought for the day: Some Creative Math Prompts are problems in disguise (without directions)!
-Many students predict the "hidden" question.
-However, the door is always open to new interpretations!
+Thought for the day: Some Creative Math Prompts are problems without directions!
+Students’ first job is to predict the "hidden" question.
+However, they may also come up with other ideas!

 Concepts: patterns that connect multiplication and division; creating new multiplications and division strategies; connection between division and fractions; organizing data in order to find patterns and keep track of solutions

 I notice that all four numbers in the picture are even.

 I notice that all three rows are the same.

 I notice that there are four circles between the 64 and the 2.